 “I’ve always written and had piles of scripts in plastic bags hiding in my cupboards.
 After winning the National Westminster Playwrights awards I suddenly started hearing them knocking on the cupboard doors and pleading to come out.”

-Award winning Krazy Kat Theatre Company performed her work in “What’s The Difference?” directed by Noel Greig which toured schools in the South East.
-This was followed by a project sponsored by Free2BMe, directed by Darren Cheek addressing homophobia for young adults in London.
+Award winning Krazy Kat Theatre Company performed her work in “What’s The Difference?” directed by Noel Greig, which toured schools in the South East.
+This was followed by a project sponsored by Free2BMe, directed by Darren Cheek and addressing homophobia for young adults in London.

-“My Friend Lester”, directed by Karen Spicer, is a musical drama exploring the enigmatic relationship between Billie Holiday and her favourite saxophonist Lester Young.
-The show has enjoyed totally sold out runs at The Malborough Theatre, The Jive Monkey and The Dukebox Theatre Brighton.
+A musical drama exploring the enigmatic relationship between Billie Holiday and her favourite saxophonist, Lester Young.
+Directed by Karen Spicer, this two-hander enjoyed sold out runs at The Malborough Theatre, The Jive Monkey and The Dukebox Theatre Brighton in 2015.

 For press, booking & more information visit www.myfriendlester.com